Progresif: Enterprise solutions

-In 2017, Progresif launched Progresif Solutions, a division devoted to enterprise solutions, particularly for business, banking, and government entities.
-The first execution was for oil refinery operator Hengyi Industries Sdn Bhd, a subsidiary of Hong Kong Tianyi International Holding Co., Ltd., for a project site in Pulau Muara Besar and company headquarters at the Empire Hotel & Country Club.
+In 2017, Progresif launched Progresif Solutions, a division devoted to enterprise integration, particularly for business, banking, and government entities.
+The first execution was for a subsidiary of Hong Kong Tianyi International Holding Co., Ltd., for a project site in Pulau Muara Besar and company headquarters at the Empire Hotel & Country Club.

 Internet radio and magazine

 Progresif launched Progresif Radio, Brunei's first mobile radio station, in November 2017, with dedicated apps available in Google Play and the App store.
 The station features localized content, user-generated content, and local bands, as well as premium international content.
 Auditions for DJ positions at the station attracted more than 100 applicants in August 2017.

 Progresif PAY mobile wallet

-In May 2018, Progresif (partnered with Bank Islam Brunei Darussalam) released Progresif PAY, Brunei's first mobile wallet platform.
+In May 2018, Progresif (partnered with Bank Islam Brunei Darussalam) released Brunei's first mobile wallet platform.
 The branchless banking system allows Progresif subscribers to create a virtual debit card, with which they can pay bills, make donations, send money to other Progresif PAY users, and shop online.